seldon1000/NextPass/README.md

-***Development is currently paused***
+***Development is currently paused, indefinitely***

-The app is far from dead, I personally use it and want to improve it further.
-I don't when I will restart working on NextPass.
+The app is currently dead.
+I am now focused on the Apple ecosystem and I don't have enough time to dedicate to side projects like this one.
+You are free to fork the repository and continue the development yourself.
+I would be so happy to see this app going further, even without me.

 ![ic_launcher_round](https://user-images.githubusercontent.com/55358113/122177060-8e66b500-ce85-11eb-89d4-ee1b7636bf12.png)